johnpeart/johnpeart.github.io/src/posts/blogpost/2020-12-21-2020-resolutions-review.md

 As I approached the mid-way point of the year, I decided I needed one more thing to stretch myself.
 So I resurrected a goal from last year: learning to ride a bike.
 I never learnt as a child, so now was my chance.

 In August, when the weather was good and the roads were quieter than ever, I bought a bike and I learnt to ride it.
 I subsequently ended up almost crashing into an oncoming vehicle and injuring my foot to the point that I haven't ridden it since, _but that is beside the point_.
-I can ride a bike now, even if not very confidently. **Let's say I achieved 60% of this goal**.
+I can ride a bike now, even if not very confidently. **Let’s say I achieved 60% of this goal**.

 ## Not too shabby

 It turns out a global pandemic and a year with a lot of unexpected spare time on my hands is a good environment for getting things done.

-It's nearly a new year, and substantial challenges await; not least the challenges I'm going to set myself for 2021.
+It’s nearly a new year, and substantial challenges await; not least the challenges I'm going to set myself for 2021.
 Next year, I'll have to think about how I stay this on top of my goals as we get back to normal (_fingers crossed_).

-> You can see my progress with this year's goals by visiting my [goals dashboard](/goals/2020).
+> You can see my progress with this year’s goals by visiting my [goals dashboard](/goals/2020).